simgrid/simgrid/docs/source/platform.rst

 to reduce the size of your platform on disk and in memory.
 Then, when a host wants to communicate with another host belonging to the same zone, it is the zone's duty to find the list of links that are involved in the communication.
-In the above example, since we use ``routing="Full"``, all routes must be explicitly given using the :ref:`pf_tag_route` and :ref:`pf_tag_link_ctn` tags (this :ref:`routing model <pf_rm>` is both simple and inefficient :) It is OK to not
+In the above examples, since we use ``routing="Full"``, all routes must be explicitly given using the :ref:`pf_tag_route` and :ref:`pf_tag_link_ctn` tags (this :ref:`routing model <pf_rm>` is both simple and inefficient :) It is OK to not